That One Time I Almost Couldn’t Hold It Together

 My friends also wanted a vacation.
 I had four friends at the office.
 So I told them that I’m going to my family’s place in Santander that weekend to just relax and asked them if they wanted to come.
 They said yes and off we went.

 It was pretty chill when we arrived.
 We were grilling meat, listening to music, and talking just about anything under the sun.
 We had dessert.
 Ate some more.
-We went to a waterfall in a nearby municipality, went to the beach, went back home.
+We went to a waterfall in a nearby town, went to the beach, went back home.
 Sang and dance for a while that night…

 Everything was going well until the next morning.